ibm-cloud-docs/assistant-data/api-context.md

 }
 ```

-For detailed information about how to access context variables using the API, see the [v2 API Reference ](https://{DomainName}/apidocs/assistant/assistant-data-v2#send-user-input-to-assistant){: external}.)
+For detailed information about how to access context variables using the API, see the [v2 API Reference](https://{DomainName}/apidocs/assistant/assistant-data-v2#send-user-input-to-assistant){: external}.)